jshafto/oop-connect-four/README.md

 Academy.
 This implemenation is by Juliet Shafto and Yongho Kim.

 ### Project Status
-The game works and all win conditions are accounted for, but the game state is not preserved when the page is refreshed.
+The game works and all win conditions are accounted for, and the state of teh game is preserved when the page is refreshed.
+Token drop is not animated.

 ## Project Requirements